 In September a homework timetable is issued for the coming year.
-Some homework will be set via Google classroom and will appear on each pupil's Google calendar as an assignment.
-All pupils will use the homework diary/pupil planners to record their homework on a daily basis which parents will be able to monitor and sign off each week.
-Form tutors will ensure that the homework diary/pupil planner is being used appropriately and will also sign each week.
+Homework will be set via Google classroom and will appear on each pupil's Google calendar as an assignment.
+All pupils must check their 'To-do' lists for each subject in the relevant classroom where homework due dates will be set.